Philip Shanahan

 He was elected for Dublin Harbour at the 1918 general election, defeating Alfie Byrne.
 Like other Sinn Féin MPs he did not take his seat at Westminster, but became a member of the revolutionary Dáil.
-He represented Dublin Harbour in the First Dáil 1919 to 1921.
+He represented Dublin Harbour in the First Dáil from 1919 to 1921.
 He was arrested and detained in custody by the British government in April 1920 but was released in time to attend the next meeting of the Dáil on 29 June 1920.

 During the war of independence, Billy Dunleavy recalls, "The IRA were the best men we ever had at that time.
 The Tans used to go around in the tenders with a wire over the top and if it was going by up there in Talbot Street they'd (IRA) say, 'Get out of the way, quick!' and they'd throw a hand grenade into the car.
 Now Phil Shanahan, he owned a pub over there on the corner, he was a great man and he used to hide them after they'd been out on a job.
 He had cellars and all the IRA men used to go there and hide their stuff."

 In 1921 a general election was held for the House of Commons of Southern Ireland.
 Republicans used this as an election for the Second Dáil.
-Shanahan was elected unopposed for the four member Dublin Mid constituency.
-He was defeated at the 1922 general election to the Third Dáil, as a member of the Anti-Treaty faction of Sinn Féin (which opposed the creation of the Irish Free State in the place of the Republic declared in 1919).
+Shanahan was elected unopposed for the four-seat Dublin Mid constituency.
+He was defeated at the 1922 general election to the 3rd Dáil, as a member of the Anti-Treaty faction of Sinn Féin (which opposed the creation of the Irish Free State in the place of the Republic declared in 1919).